stephlee1/hello-world/README.md

 # hello-world
 just another repository
 Hello!
 My name is Steph.
-I study English Literature.
+I study English Literature at the University of Sheffield.